CIS Installation¶

 If you need to pull the k8s-bigip-ctlr image from a private Docker registry, store your Docker login credentials as a Secret.

-Additionally, if you are deploying CIS in Cluster Mode you need to have following prerequisites.
-For more information, see Deployment Options.
+Additionally, if you are using VXLan in Cluster Mode you need to have the following prerequisites.
+For more information, see BIG IP Networking with CIS.

 - You must have a fully active/licensed BIG-IP.
-SDN must be licensed.
+SDN must be licensed for openshift SDN networking.
 For more information, see BIG-IP VE license support for SDN services.

-- VXLAN tunnel should be configured from OpenShift/Kubernetes Cluster to BIG-IP.
+- VXLan tunnel should be configured from OpenShift/Kubernetes Cluster to BIG-IP for Openshift-SDN/Flannel CNI, this is not required for static routing mode.
 For more information, see Creating VXLAN Tunnels.

 Installing CIS Using Helm Charts¶